Guide Details

 Guide: Hotels by Neighborhood, View, and Trip Mood

-• The Plaza HotelThe Plaza is the Central Park South fantasy hotel: grand public rooms, high-service ceremony, and a location that makes Fifth Avenue, the park, and Midtown feel immediately legible.
-Book it for occasion travel and accept that the price is partly about iconography.Book on Stay22
+• The Plaza HotelThe Plaza is a Central Park South landmark with grand public rooms, formal service, and immediate access to Fifth Avenue, the park, and Midtown.
+Its high price reflects both the hospitality and the hotel's iconography.Book on Stay22